bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Projects
 ========

-Axon Ivy Projects can be seen as development modules that encapsulate the processes and other artifacts that form an application.
-An Axon Ivy project roughly comprises of processes, User Dialogs, Data Classes, a Content Management System and various configurations.
+|axon-ivy| Projects can be seen as development modules that encapsulate
+the processes and other artifacts that form an application.
+An |axon-ivy|
+project roughly comprises of processes, User Dialogs, Data Classes, a Content Management System and various configurations.
 All of those aspects are explained in separate chapters of this document.